minhkhoango/p4-stack/README.md

 ### p4-stack update

 Rebases an entire stack, starting from a base CL.
 It performs an in-memory, 3-way merge for every child CL, applying their changes on top of the new parent.
-If conflict, p4-stack prompts you to resolve conflict in editor (nano as default).
+If conflict, p4-stack prompts you to resolve conflict in editor just like git.

 Update command uses diff3 -m -E under the hood.
 This appears better than p4's default merge, but weaker and slower than git's ort merge strategy.